-PRICING REGULATIONS FOR POWER SOLD IN CALIFORNIA AND THE WESTERN UNITED STATES MAY ADVERSELY AFFECT WILLIAMS' PROFITABILITY.
+POWER PRICING REGULATIONS IN CALIFORNIA MAY ADVERSELY AFFECT WILLIAMS' PROFITABILITY.

-The prices that Williams charges for power in California markets have been challenged in various proceedings, including before the Federal Energy Regulatory Commission, or the "FERC."
+The prices that Williams currently charges for power in California markets have been challenged in various proceedings, including before the Federal Energy Regulatory Commission, or the "FERC."
 In December 2000, the FERC issued an order which provided that for the period between October 2, 2000 and December 31, 2002, it may order refunds from Williams and other similarly situated companies if the FERC finds that the wholesale markets in California are unable to produce competitive, just and reasonable prices, or that market power or other individual seller conduct is exercised to produce an unjust and unreasonable rate.
-Beginning on March 9, 2001, the FERC issued a series of orders directing Williams and other similarly situated companies to provide refunds for any prices charged in excess of FERC established proxy prices from January 1, 2001 to May 29, 2001 or to provide justification for the prices charged during those months.
-According to the FERC, Williams' total potential refund liability for this period is approximately \$30 million.
-Commencing May 29, 2001, a new prospective proxy price methodology was established that was further adjusted by an order of June 19, 2001.
+Beginning on March 9, 2001, the FERC issued a series of orders directing Williams and other similarly situated companies to provide refunds for any prices charged in excess of FERC established proxy prices in January, February, March and April 2001 or to provide justification for the prices charged during those months.
+According to the FERC, Williams' total potential refund liability for January through April 2001 is approximately \$30 million.
 Williams has filed justification for its prices with the FERC and calculated its refund liability under the methodology used by the FERC to compute refund amounts at approximately \$11 million.
 However, in its FERC filings, Williams continues its objections to refunds in any amount.
-No assurances can be given that the FERC will not seek refunds of additional amounts for the period commencing October 2, 2000 forward.
-A FERC Administrative Law Judge held extensive settlement discussions regarding refunds and after failing to reach a settlement, recommended a refund methodology to the FERC.
-On July 25, 2001, the FERC adopted, to a significant extent, the judge's methodology.
-This methodology would result in a Williams refund liability that is not expected to have a material financial impact on Williams.
-However, there can be no assurance that Williams' refund exposure will not have such an adverse impact.
+No assurances can be given that the FERC will not seek refunds of additional amounts.
 Certain parties have also asked the FERC to revoke Williams' authority to sell power from California-based generating units at market-based rates; to limit Williams to cost-based rates for future sales from such units; and to order refunds of excessive rates, with interest, back to May 1, 2000, and possibly earlier.
 Although Williams believes these requests are ill-founded and will be rejected by the FERC, there can be no assurance of such action.